Denise DiIanni

 DOCUMENTARY FILMS

-Throughout her distinguished career, DiIanni’s film work has encompassed diverse subjects, including science, history, education, public affairs, and civics.
-She's led documentary series, studio productions, and public affairs programs, among other notable projects.
+My films explore issues in science, history, education, public affairs, and civics.
+I've led documentary series, studio productions, and public affairs programs, among other notable projects.

-As Senior Executive in Charge of Research and Development for National Programming at WGBH, DiIanni spearheaded innovative projects for PBS.
-Among her many acclaimed national productions are a broadcast town hall on gun violence, a limited series exploring the impact of race within six geographically diverse U.S. communities, a four-part series on the history of mental illness, and a cross-platform series examining work in America.
-She also created a debate program dedicated to fostering civil dialogue on the most pressing issues confronting the nation.
+Among my many acclaimed PBS national productions are a broadcast town hall on gun violence, a limited series exploring the impact of race within six geographically diverse U.S. communities, a four-part series on the history of mental illness, and a cross-platform series examining work in America.
+I created and produced a debate program dedicated to fostering civil dialogue on the most pressing issues confronting the nation.

-DiIanni is also an accomplished writer, producer, and director.
-During her tenure with the NOVA Science Unit, she authored multiple hour-long documentaries and executive-produced a celebrated international natural history series.
-Notably, one NOVA documentary—her award-winning film on the infamous Tuskegee Syphilis Study—helped prompt a long-overdue presidential apology to the study’s subjects.
+Before my executive work, I was an accomplished WGA East writer, producer, and director.
+During my tenure with the NOVA Science Unit, I authored multiple hour-long documentaries and executive-produced a celebrated international natural history series.
+Notably, one NOVA documentary—my award-winning film on the infamous Tuskegee Syphilis Study—helped prompt a long-overdue presidential apology to the study’s subjects.

 SELECT FILMOGRAPHY